gsuuon/tshjkl.nvim/readme.md

 {
   'gsuuon/tshjkl.nvim',
   opts = {
     -- false to highlight only.
-    select_current_node = true,
+Note that enabling this will hide the highlighting of child nodes select_current_node = true,
     keymaps = {
       toggle = '<leader>ct',